 Use this 6-week Countdown to Christmas checklist to stay focused and ahead of the game, so you can enjoy the holiday season to the fullest.

-I’m a few days ahead, but Christmas is only 6 weeks away people!!
-With the holiday’s looking different this year, it’s more important than ever to get organized early.
+I’m a week ahead, but Christmas is almost only 6 weeks away people!!
+With the holiday season constantly influx, it’s more important than ever to get organized early.
 I put together what I plan to do over the next 6-weeks in the order I plan to do it.

 Here is what I have on my Christmas Checklist for this year.

 - Make a List of Who to Buy For

 - Make Your Own Christmas List & One for your Kids

 - Send Christmas Cards